Skip to main content

 Incubators vs. Accelerators

-If you read through the descriptions of Incubators and Accelerators, it should be clear to you that they are a little different.
-For a start-up venture in early stages of their journey - particularly as they are developing their idea (product/service) - an Incubator program is the right first step.
+If you read through the descriptions of Incubators and Accelerators, it becomes clear that they serve different purposes.
+For an early-stage start-up especially when the idea, product, or service is still being shaped an Incubator is the right first step.

 References